dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 :::moniker range="< aspnetcore-8.0"

-The `blazor-error-ui` element is normally hidden due to the presence of the `display: none` style of the `blazor-error-ui` CSS class in the site's stylesheet (`wwwroot/css/site.css` for Blazor Server or `wwwroot/css/app.css` for Blazor WebAssembly).
+The `blazor-error-ui` element is normally hidden due to the presence of the `display: none` style of the `blazor-error-ui` CSS class in the site's stylesheet in the `wwwroot/css` folder.
 When an error occurs, the framework applies `display: block` to the element.

 :::moniker-end